 Isn’t that fluffy Mop Pom too cute?
 I used the tutorial that Marly Bird has on her youtube channel.
 It’s a great tutorial and using a button to secure the pom means that you can easily remove it when you wash the hat.
 Nobody wants a messy pom, and this technique will help you keep it nice, neat and fluffy!

-Make a hat for the guys!
-Crochet it in a dark color and leave off the Mop Pom and the guys will love it!
+Make a hat hipster velvet hat for the guys!
+Crochet it in a dark color and leave off the Mop Pom.
+They will love it!

 There are many different velvet yarns to choose from, but one of my favorites is Bernat’s Velvet Yarn.
 You can find it at Yarnspirations.com There are 20 shades to choose from.
 It is a 5 chunky gauge and it is recommended that you hand wash your items to keep the yarn looking fresh and new.
 It is 100% polyester and each ball size is 300g / 10.5 oz, 288 meters / 315 yards